 For those with a medium-sized lawn or larger, consider a ride-on lawnmower to cut your grass with minimal physical effort.
 These come in two types – a lawn rider and a lawn tractor.

-The smallest of ride-on mowers, lawn riders are easy to manoeuvre around flowers beds and other garden obstacles and can fit through standard garden gates.
-Lawn riders have a larger cutting width than the largest walk behind lawnmowers, typically from 660 to 770millimetres (mm).
-So that, combined with their faster forward speed and large grass collector means they'll cut your grass much more quickly than a walk ¬behind mower.
+Lawn riders are easy to manoeuvre around flowers beds and other garden obstacles and can fit through standard garden gates.
+They have a larger cutting width than the largest walk behind lawnmowers, typically from 660mm to 770mm.
+So that, combined with their faster forward speed and large grass collector means they'll cut your grass much more quickly than a smaller walk behind mower.